-Get started · Cloudflare Magic WAN docs
+Get started

 The onboarding process begins with an initial kickoff call where Cloudflare engages with your organization to confirm the scope and timeline for setting up Magic WAN.

-After your call with Cloudflare, verify that you meet the onboarding requirements.
+After your call with Cloudflare, complete the prerequisites .

-2. Configure tunnels
+2. Configure your Anycast GRE or IPsec tunnels

-Cloudflare sets up Anycast tunnels for Magic WAN based on the configuration details you provide.
-This process usually takes about four days.
+Configure your Anycast GRE or IPsec tunnels to connect Cloudflare to your origin infrastructure.

+Configure your static routes to route your traffic through your Anycast GRE or IPsec tunnels.

-3. Run pre-flight checks
+4. Run endpoint health checks

-After Cloudflare stages the tunnels, Cloudflare validates tunnel connectivity, the Letter of Authorization (LOA) is signed, and the announcement date is set.
+Specify the endpoint IP addresses to use for endpoint health checks that monitor the overall health of your connections.

-During this step, provide Cloudflare with the exchange GRE tunnel information.
-You should also review your Firewall configuration at this time.
+After setting Magic WAN, we also recommend you review your Firewall configuration at this time.